July 2012

 Salmonella is a bacteria that can cause a diarrhea illness called Salmonellosis.
-It is usually caused by eating food or water contaminated with animal feces.
+It is usually caused by eating food or water contaminated with animal stool (feces).

-Salmonella is found in the stool (bowel movements) of persons, animals or birds infected with the bacteria.
+Salmonella is found in the stool (feces) of persons, and animals such as birds and reptiles infected with the bacteria.
 A person can get infected with salmonella by eating:

 - contaminated meat or meat products